Interplay of sync and swarm: Theory and application of swarmalators: Phenomenology

 \section{Phenomenology}

 Swarmalators capture the interplay between the spatial and phase dynamics and their mutual influence.
 In the following, we review the behavior of swarmalators in various spatial dimensions, incorporating multiple interaction mechanisms.
 A rich spectrum of collective states emerges, ranging from static patterns to dynamic spatiotemporal structures.
+To aid readability, we briefly outline the modeling roadmap at the start of this part of the review.
+We treat the two-dimensional (2D) swarmalator model as the primary and more realistic formulation, since it is the natural setting in which the canonical collective states are defined.
+The one-dimensional (1D) model is then introduced as a derived, analytically tractable reduction, used to obtain solvable results and build intuition that can be carried back to the full two-dimensional dynamics.
+For completeness, we also discuss extensions of swarmalator models to three and higher dimensions.